 Use In Specific Populations

-There are no adequate and well-controlled studies of ophthalmic cysteamine in pregnant women.
+There are no adequate and well controlled studies of ophthalmic cysteamine in pregnant women to inform any drug associated risks.
+Oral administration of cysteamine to pregnant rats throughout the period of organogenesis was teratogenic at doses 86 to 345 times the recommended human ophthalmic dose (based on body surface area) [see Data].
 CYSTARAN should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.

-The safety and effectiveness of CYSTARAN (cysteamine ophthalmic solution) 0.44% have been established.
+The safety and effectiveness of CYSTARAN (cysteamine ophthalmic solution) 0.44% have been established in pediatric patients.

 When the clinical studies with CYSTARAN were conducted, the reduced life expectancy from cystinosis did not make it possible to include patients in the geriatric age range.